what is a business continuity plan

 6. Continuous Availability of Essential Company Resources

-Employees must be kept on the clock to ensure production and safeguard sensitive information and avoid causing trouble to consumers.
-Individuals can get their jobs done thanks to remote access solutions, whether at home, in a hotel conference room, at a friend’s house, or anywhere else.
+Employees must be kept on the clock to ensure production, safeguard sensitive information, and avoid causing trouble to consumers.
+Thanks to remote access solutions, individuals can get their jobs done at home, in a hotel conference room, at a friend’s house, or anywhere else.

 7. Continuous IT Operations

 The last component is ensuring data center uptime.
-For reasons of both scalability and redundancy, most sizable businesses currently operate multiple data centers.
-People should be able to easily transition from one center to another to continue using the same set of applications and data if the system goes down unexpectedly.
+Most sizable businesses currently operate multiple data centers for reasons of scalability and redundancy.
+If the system goes down unexpectedly, people should be able to easily transition from one center to another to continue using the same applications and data.

-The first step in goal-setting is determining what it is you hope to achieve with your business continuity strategy.
-Think about how often you’d like your staff to run through drills.
-And how in-depth you want the plan to be.
+The first step in goal-setting is determining what you hope to achieve with your business continuity strategy.
+Think about how often you’d like your staff to run through drills and how in-depth you want the plan to be.
 In other words, putting together a business continuity strategy is not enough.
 Your staff’s familiarity with the plan’s implementation is crucial to its success in the event of a national emergency.

-You should prioritize your most important business sectors and crucial functions to ensure your company’s survival.
+You should prioritize your most important business sectors and functions to ensure your company’s survival.
 For this reason, you must specify the nature of these operational and commercial domains.
-Identify those parts of your business that would have the most significant negative impact.
+Identify those parts of your business with the most significant negative impact.

 Take a close look at every operation of your company and put it into one of the three categories: low, medium, or high.
 Your company’s BCP should revolve around the core operations whose loss would impact your firm the most.
 Think about what it would take to do some of these tasks remotely.
 Moreover, you might be able to keep some of the most critical tasks going without suffering too much of a financial hit.

 In the case of a disaster or emergency, doing a business impact study is essential to find out how much of a hit it would be to your company.
-In the event of a crisis, this type of advanced planning can help the business stay afloat.
+This type of advanced planning can help the business stay afloat in a crisis.
 You should be ready to quickly choose what steps to take next using the data from the business impact study.

 Your employees and department managers must understand the three stages of a business continuity plan: prevention, response, and recovery.
 Having a testing and training program in place may help ensure that none of your staff will panic, which would only make things worse.